Price per bag

-When we say we’re offering affordable luggage storage, we mean it!
-We offer hourly, daily, weekly, and even monthly rates to fit every need and lifestyle.
-Whether you’re a resident who needs to store a gym bag while running some errands, or a traveler looking for a place to stash their bags, we have a spot for you.
+When we say we’re offering affordable luggage storage information, we mean it!
+We offer the best options on hourly, daily, weekly, and even monthly rates to fit every need and lifestyle.
+Whether you’re a resident who needs to store a gym bag while running some errands, or a traveler looking for a place to stash their bags, there is a spot for you.

 It may be a long layover, a late check-in, or an early check-out that’s the reason you’re in Philadelphia with a few free hours.
 And with so much to see and do in the city, you may as well explore!

 But there’s just one problem: your luggage.

 Before you whip out your phone to Google “luggage storage near me”, pause for a second to read the rest of this luggage storage guide.
 If you’re going to be using transportation that many tourists use (like Greyhound at Philadelphia Bus Terminal or Amtrak at 30th Street Station), we may be able to offer a solution to your bag storage woes!